-To the Company's knowledge, no shareholder beneficially owns, or controls or directs, directly or indirectly, more than 10% of the voting rights attached to the Company's outstanding voting securities, except for Mr. Photis Peter Pascali, President and Chief Executive Officer of the Company, who holds or controls, directly or indirectly, 79,282,498 Common Shares, representing in aggregate 44.32% of the total voting rights attached to the outstanding Common Shares, and options and warrants to acquire an additional 9,220,000 Common Shares (increasing the total number of Common Shares held or controlled, directly or indirectly, by him to 88,502,498 Common Shares, or 44.52% of the Common Shares, on a fully diluted basis).
+To the Company's knowledge, no shareholder beneficially owns, or controls or directs, directly or indirectly, more than 10% of the voting rights attached to the Company's outstanding voting securities, except for Mr. Photis Peter Pascali, President and Chief Executive Officer of the Company, who holds or controls, directly or indirectly, 78,460,498 Common Shares, representing in aggregate 43.86% of the total voting rights attached to the outstanding Common Shares, and 5,125,000 share purchase warrants and options to acquire an additional 4,770,000 Common Shares (increasing the total number of Common Shares held or controlled, directly or indirectly, by him to 88,355,498 Common Shares, or 44.18% or the Common Shares, on a fully diluted basis).
+He also indirectly holds convertible debentures issued by the Company as part of the Company's July 2023 offering and controls the lending party a convertible loan executed in December 2023 (refer to note 20 of the 2023 consolidated financial statements).
 In addition, from time to time, the Company may have other shareholders who have the ability to exercise significant influence over matters submitted to the shareholders of the Company for approval, whether subject to approval by a majority of the shareholders of the Company or subject to a class vote or special resolution.